Student wins prestigious nursing award

 Editor of Nursing Times, Steve Ford, said,

-Fellow student Leanne Martin was also nominated at the awards.
-Leanne was part of March 2021 Nurse Associates Course and has now completed her apprenticeship with UEL.
+Fellow student Leanne Martin was also nominated for the awards.
+Leanne was part of the March 2021 Nursing Associate course and has now completed her apprenticeship with UEL.
 She has worked for the North East London Foundation Trust for five years, in the community, providing unplanned care for district nursing teams.